 .
 She works with clients in prosecution and contested matters in a variety of technologies, with a particular focus on regenerative medicine, medical imaging modalities, cancer therapeutics, and nucleic acid sequencing.

-Maryanne also provides strategic legal counseling to her clients including patentability and freedom to operate analyses and licensing.
-Maryanne has also been involved in several interferences.
+Maryanne provides strategic legal counseling to her clients including patentability and freedom to operate analyses.
+She has also been involved in several interferences and oppositions.

 For her doctoral work, Maryanne studied the phenotype of adult hematopoietic stem cells using a variety of functional assays.
 For her post-doctoral work, she studied the hemopoietic defect in mice lacking the Ikaros protein using in vitro embryonic stem (ES) cell differentiation and retroviral expression systems.

 Maryanne’s law school thesis analyzed the antitrust issues in patent litigation settlements between brand name and generic pharmaceutical companies.

 "Yesterday morning I was sitting in a meeting and in the middle of everything realized we had something we needed to protect.
 I called Maryanne and we got something filed by 11:00 last night.
 That kind of work ethic doesn’t exist in most law firms."